rentry/rentry.github.io/_posts/2018-06-25-tools-used-and-prospects.md

 date: 2018-06-25 13:33:00
 description: "I have my favorite tools, and they can be a crutch.
 We have an absurd range of options now, and my eyes are wandering."
 categories: tools
-tags:  [web, tools, writing, photography]
+tags:  [web, tools, writing, photography, Jekyll]
 comments: true
 ---